Skip to content

 Speed Management

 The simulator automatically manages approach speeds.
-Aircraft will decelerate through each phase without explicit speed commands, though you can override this if needed.
+Aircraft will decelerate through each phase without explicit speed instructions, though you can override this if needed.

 Clear an aircraft for an ILS approach to a specific runway.